-We begin with the usual assumption that each word has one or more target phonemic pronunciations.
-Each phonemic pronunciation is converted to a matrix of underlying feature values.
-Table 1 shows what part of this matrix might look like for the word everybody.
-The matrix may include 'unspecified' values ('' in the table).
-More generally, each matrix entry can be a distribution over the range of feature values.
+A feature-based pronunciation model is one that explicitly models the evolution of multiple underlying linguistic feature streams to predict the allowed realizations of a word and their probabilities.
+Our approach begins with the usual assumption that each word has one or more target phonemic pronunciations, or baseforms.
+Each baseform is converted to a table of underlying feature values.
+Table 1 shows what part of this table might look like for the word everybody.
+The table may include "unspecified" values ('' in the table).
+More generally, each table entry can be a distribution over the range of feature values.
 For now, we assume that all of the features go through the same sequence of indices (and therefore the same number of targets) in a given word; e.g., in Table 1, LIP-OPEN goes through the same indices as TT-LOC, although it has the same target value for indices 2 and 3.
-This assumption makes it easy to model asynchrony by referring to feature indices, although its accuracy merits further consideration.
+In the first time frame of speech, all of the features begin in index 0; in subsequent frames, each feature can either stay in the same index or transition to the next one with some probability.